nosami/vsonline/vs-online/how-to/vscode.md

 ## Delete a cloud-hosted environment

-The actively connected environment cannot be deleted from within VS Code, however while [disconnected from an environment](#disconnect-from-an-environment), there's two ways to permanently delete it:
+The actively-connected environment cannot be deleted from within VS Code, however while [disconnected from an environment](#disconnect-from-an-environment), there are two ways to permanently delete it:

 1. Use the **Codespaces: Delete Environment** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to select the environment to be deleted then press the **Delete** button on the confirmation prompt.
 2. Right-click the name of the disconnected environment in the **Codespaces** panel to reveal a context menu with a **Delete Environment** option.
 Select it and press the **Delete** button on the confirmation prompt.